Guns N' Roses: Rock and Roll Hall of Fame induction

 On April 14, 2012, Guns N' Roses were inducted into the Rock and Roll Hall of Fame.
 Slash, McKagan, Adler, Sorum and Clarke reunited for the induction.
 Clarke, who was not inducted, performed at the request of Sorum.
-The band performed "Mr. Brownstone", "Sweet Child o' Mine", and "Paradise City", with Alter Bridge and Myles Kennedy on lead vocals.
+The band performed "Mr. Brownstone", "Sweet Child o' Mine", and "Paradise City", with Myles Kennedy of Alter Bridge on lead vocals.

 Rose did not attend and had asked not to be inducted, writing in an open letter that the Hall of Fame "doesn't appear to be somewhere I'm actually wanted or respected".
 Stradlin and Reed also declined to attend the induction.
 At the ceremony, the crowd booed Rose's name and chanted "Fuck Axl".
 Afterwards, Rose released a statement saying he did not understand the purpose of the Hall of Fame, how it was funded or how acts are chosen.
 In an interview, Slash said that none of the band initially wanted to take part and were uncertain of how it would proceed.